- Reading Groups

 Photo Credit: © Marcelo Conti Haroldo Conti was born in the province of Buenos Aires in 1925.
 He studied at a Salesian school and a Jesuit seminary before graduating with a degree in philosophy from the University of Buenos Aires.
 In […]

 Born in Actopan, Mexico, in 1970, Yuri Herrera studied Politics in Mexico, Creative Writing in El Paso and took his PhD in literature at Berkeley.
-His first novel to appear in English, Signs Preceding the End of the World was shortlisted for the Rómulo Gallegos Prize and is published […]
+His first novel to appear in English, Signs Preceding the End of the World, was […]

 Juan Tomás Ávila Laurel was born in 1966 in Equatorial Guinea, Africa’s only Spanish-speaking country.
 His parents were from the remote Annobón Island, off the African coast.
 His books include the novel Avión de Ricos, Ladrón De Cerdos (The Pig […]